adejaenudin25/test-app-sim-klinik-innova/README.md

 # test-app-sim-klinik-innova

-# for database use yii migrate after project copied to local
+for database use yii migrate after project copied to local this application for testing only on company